RayHollister/rayhollister.github.io/_posts/2014-04-04-why-the-how-i-met-your-mother-series-finale-was-perfect-but-done-wrong.md

 ---
 id: 630
-title: 'Why the How I Met Your Mother series finale was perfect, but done wrong.'
+title: "Why the 'How I Met Your Mother' series finale was perfect, but done wrong."
 date: '2014-04-04T11:15:07-04:00'
 author: 'Ray Hollister'
 layout: post